jivimberg/jivimberg.github.io/source/_posts/2018-11-05-using-uuid-on-spring-data-jpa-entities.markdown

 //sampleEnd
 </xmp>

-You probably noticed how we’re making the id part of the [primary constructor][8], this is required to **allow clients to construct entities with known ids for updating it’s value**.
-We’ll talk more about updates later on.
+You’ve probably noticed how we’re making the id an argument of the [primary constructor][8].
+This is required to **let clients construct entities with known ids to represent persisted objects**.
+This is useful for example to **model an update operation**: create an enwtity with a known id and updated values, then call `save()` on such entity.

 ## isNew?